What Are the Oaks of Righteousness Described in Isaiah 61:3?

 - Lori Stanley Roeleveld Contributing Writer

 This passage is powerful imagery, beautiful poetry, and hopeful promise, but what does it mean in the glare of everyday life in modern times?
-And since the promise was directed toward “those who mourn in Zion,” Isaiah 61:3a ESV, is it also for us, as well?
+And since the promise was directed toward “those who mourn in Zion,” Isaiah 61:3, is it also for us, as well?
+Can we claim this promise as "oaks of righteousness"?

 Mourning or lamentation, sadness over death and loss, mark our lives because of the fall of humanity into sin.
 This passage in Isaiah looks forward to the coming Messiah.
 In fact, Jesus read from Isaiah 61 when he taught in the synagogue in His hometown, Nazareth (Luke 4:14-30).
 He read verse 1 and the first line of verse 2 and stated that that passage was fulfilled in their presence on that day.
 The following lines foresee a time when those who mourn will be comforted, much as we see in Revelation 6:9-11 and finally in Revelation 21:4 at the revealing of the new Jerusalem where it is said, “He will wipe away every tear from their eyes, and death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”